Priscillianism: History

 Maximus treated the matter not as one of ecclesiastical rivalry, but as one of morality and society.
 As he wished to curry favour with the orthodox bishops and to replenish his treasury through confiscations, the Emperor gave orders for a synod, which was held in Bordeaux in 384.
 Instantius was first tried and condemned to deposition.
 Priscillian appealed to the emperor at Trier.
 Ithacius acted as his accuser and was so vehement in his denunciations that St. Martin of Tours, who was then in Trier, intervened.
 After expressing his disapproval of bringing an ecclesiastical case before a civil tribunal, he obtained from the emperor a promise not to carry his condemnation to the extent of shedding blood.

-After St Martin had left the city, the emperor appointed the prefect Evodius as judge.
+After St. Martin had left the city, the emperor appointed the prefect Evodius as judge.
 He found Priscillian and some others guilty of the crime of magic.
 This decision was reported to the emperor, who ordered the execution of Priscillian and several of his followers.
 The property of others was confiscated and they were banished.
 The conduct of Ithacius was severely criticized.
-St Martin, hearing what had taken place, returned to Trier and compelled the emperor to rescind an order to military tribunes, who were on their way to Iberia to extirpate the heresy.
+St. Martin, hearing what had taken place, returned to Trier and compelled the emperor to rescind an order to military tribunes, who were on their way to Hispania to extirpate the heresy.
 The Church did not invoke civil authority to punish heretics.
 The pope censured not only the actions of Ithacius but also that of the emperor.
-St Ambrose was equally stern in his denunciation of the case.
+St. Ambrose was equally stern in his denunciation of the case.
 Some of the Gallican bishops, who were in Trier under the leadership of Theognistus, broke off communion with Ithacius.
 He was subsequently deposed from his see by a synod of Hispanic bishops, and his friend and abettor Hydatius was compelled to resign.

 After the executions of Priscillian and his followers by the emperor, however, the numbers and zeal of the heretics increased.
 In 400 another synod was held in Toledo to deal with this problem; many, including bishops Symphonius and Dictinnius, were reconciled to the Church through this synod.
 Dictinnius was the author of a book Libra (Scales), a moral treatise from the Priscillianist viewpoint.
-The upheaval in the Iberian Peninsula due to the invasion of the Vandals, the Alans and the Suevi aided the spread of Priscillianism.
+The upheaval in the Hispania due to the invasion of the Vandals, the Alans and the Suevi aided the spread of Priscillianism.
 Paulus Orosius, a Gallaecian priest from northwest Hispania, wrote to St. Augustine (415 CE) to enlist his aid in combating the heresy.
 Pope Leo I at a later date took active steps for its repression and at his urgent insistence, councils were held in 446 and 447 at Astorga, Toledo and Braga.
 In spite of these efforts, the sect continued to spread during the fifth century.
 In the following century it began to decline.
 After the First Council of Braga (561), which specifically targeted its doctrines, it soon died out.